Diderot-Language/examples/README.md

 	mkdir ddro
 	cd ddro

+All shell commands used here assume sh/bash syntax.

 #### (1) Get SML/NJ
 The Diderot compiler is written in [SML/NJ](http://smlnj.org), so you'll need to install that first.
 On the SML/NJ [Downloads](http://smlnj.org/dist/working/index.html)